sarthak-kaps/Security-Aware-Linux-Scheduler/README.md

 The kernel takes actions against malware like rowhammer attack.
 The scheduler reduces the length of the timeslice of the attacking process by reducing its priority.

-For more information refer to the report.
+For more information refer to the report CS3500_project_report.pdf.